 Rear view of the Baldalux showing the three different spy windows for 12, 16 and 8 exposures on 120 rollfilm, respectively.
 Also note the switch next to the viewfinder eyepiece to adjust it for the different frame sizes.
 This feature was not available on all Baldalux so I assume this could be ordered as an extra feature.

-The Baldina was the first non-folding camera produced by Balda-Werk and was introduced in 1953.
+The name Baldina was recycled for the first non-folding camera produced by Balda-Werk, which was introduced in 1953.
 It was a rather large 35mm camera with collapsible lens mount and helical focus system.
 It came in several versions, with bright frame viewfinder, light meter or coupled rangefinder.
-The latter were initially called Super Baldina, but later Baldinas like the one below all had rangefinders.
+The latter were initially called Super Baldina, but later Baldinas all had rangefinders and the 'Super' prefix was dropped.
 It was available with a wide range of lenses, but most commonly a Balda Baldanar f/2.8 or Schneider Radionar f/2.8.
 Finding one with a Schneider Xenon or Rodenstock Heligon f/2 would be a real treat!
 These were high-quality cameras introduced to compete with for instance the Agfa Karat IV.

-A later Baldina from around 1957 with coupled rangefinder, its lens tube extended.
+A Super Baldina from around 1955 with Schneider-Kreuznach 50mm f/2.8 Xenar lens in Prontor-SVS shutter, its lens tube extended.

 The Baldessa range was introduced in 1957 and was a series of non-folding 35mm cameras of various specification.
 Early models were simple viewfinders, but rangefinders with or without light meter were soon introduced.
 They had a rather unusual film wind mechanism at the base of the camera in the shape of a large key that needed to be twisted 180 degrees.